 - As you develop your classroom culture, make sure to include digital citizenship as part of the process.
 Here are a few AVID Open Access articles that can offer support as you develop your classroom culture:

 - Be intentional in the way that you are teaching and using technology with students, just as you would be intentional in the way to teach and model in the physical classroom.
 If you want students to show respect for one another, you need to teach them what that means and looks like.
-Respect can mean different things in different cultures.
+Respect can mean different things to different people.
 If you just tell students to be respectful, they will likely have a different understanding, or a lack of understanding, around what that means, looks like, and feels like.
 An effective strategy is to use a T-chart or Y-chart.
 A T-chart includes space for students to identify what digital citizenship “looks like” and “sounds like” (Word Template, Google Docs Template).
 A Y-chart is similar but adds a third category—”feels like”—which can be very important when discussing digital citizenship (Word Template, Google Docs Template).

 - Provide opportunities for students to create, learn, explore, evaluate, and share using technology.